Is your faith a lifestyle or a way of life?

 Christianity is their comfort zone.

 Other Christians go to church each week, prayer meetings, women’s ministry meetings and retreats, etc., but during the week, when they are not at church, when they are not with church members, they are living their faith through their daily activities.
+Being a follower of Christ is not something they just do, but it’s who they are.

 They find time each day to talk to God.
 They consult Him before making decisions.
 They strive to find God’s will for their lives.
 They speak of Him with their children daily.
 They look forward to Jesus’ soon coming.
 They see growth in their personal walk with Christ.